 This is an accelerated 4.5-week online summer course.
 Students will study the history of science in modern society, from the scientific revolution to the present.

 The course is divided in five units in line with our textbook:

 Unit 1: Scientific Revolution: Contested Territory

 Unit 2: The Enlightenment & Enterprise/Science & Empire

 Unit 3: Entering the Atomic Age/Science & War

 Unit 4: The Death of Certainty/The Year Earth Became a Planet

 Unit 5: Man on the Moon, Microwave in the Kitchen/New Frontiers

-In addition, students will read and analyze primary sources pertaining to what they are reading in the textbook.
-Weekly discussions will situate the scientific ideas and technologies being studied in relation to social, political, and cultural contexts.
+In addition, students will watch films each week pertaining to what they are reading in the textbook.
+As they read the textbook, online quizzes help you situate the scientific ideas and technologies being studied in relation to social, political, and cultural contexts.

-The mode of the course is interactive, efficient, and engaging learning.
+The aim of the course is efficient and engaging learning.
 There is on average about 12-15/hours of work per week.
 About 50 pages of reading per week from the textbook.
 Short, interactive activities throughout the course and a final exam fortify learning.